-During the first two years of the curriculum, students develop a foundation in science and general education.
-Students must apply and be admitted to complete the final three year course of study devoted to professional courses and supervised practice (fieldwork), and graduate (M.S.) work.
+During the first three years of the curriculum, students develop a foundation in science and general education.
+Students must apply and be admitted to complete the final two-year course of study devoted to professional courses, supervised practice (fieldwork), and graduate (M.S.) work.
 Admitted students complete:

 - A Bachelor of Science (Nutrition and Foods)